-Since you’re among the many people who will have to move their selves and/ or families to a new home or a new community A Team Moving and Storage has put together some great packing tips for you.
+Since you’re among the many people who will have to move their selves and/ or families to a new home or a new community A Team Moving has put together some great packing tips for you.
 These tips will prove helpful whether you are moving across the street or across the country.

 - Make a list:

 Write everything down!
 You’ll thank yourself later.
 Before you pack even one box, create a simple record keeping system.
 Create a computer-printed list of numbers with a space to write the contents.
 Or have a spiral-bound notebook for the job.
 You’ll place a number on EVERY box you pack and list the contents on your list.
 Don’t put the list down unless it’s in a place you’ll find your labels, marking pens, box tape, and other supplies.
 When describing the box contents, be specific — “A-D files” is better than “files”, and “Tulip dishes” rather than “misc. kitchen”.

 You’ll need LOTS of boxes–probably more boxes than you think, and having enough boxes will make your life easier!
 (If you buy your boxes from A Team Moving , you can always return unused boxes for a refund.
 If you got them free from the grocery, just toss any leftovers.)
 Have about 10 boxes set aside to use for last minute items on moving day, such as bedding, clothing, and cleaning supplies.
 You’ll need strong plastic packing tape to close up the boxes securely.
 Use unprinted newsprint (newspaper can stain your items) or packing paper or bubble wrap to wrap and cushion household good.
 Again, you’ll need lots more supplies than you think, so get extra so the packing can go smoothly.
 Return any unused supplies after the truck is packed.